awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-databaseconfiguration.md

 # AWS::Kendra::DataSource DatabaseConfiguration<a name="aws-properties-kendra-datasource-databaseconfiguration"></a>

-Provides the configuration information to connect to a index\.
+Provides the configuration information to an [Amazon Kendra supported database](https://docs.aws.amazon.com/kendra/latest/dg/data-source-database.html)\.

 ## Syntax<a name="aws-properties-kendra-datasource-databaseconfiguration-syntax"></a>